 We utilse the expertise of specialist sub-contractors for our invertebrate surveys due to the large number of species across each group.

-There are few legally protected invertebrates in the UK, however a large number are highlighted on the UK Biodiversity Action Plan (2007) including many associated with brownfield development sites.
+There are few legally protected invertebrates in the UK, however a large number are highlighted on the UK Post-2010 Biodiversity Framework (Formerly UK Biodiversity Action Plan 2007), including many associated with brownfield development sites.
 For this reason they are of principle importance for any site survey.

 Whilst there are a large number of UKBAP species and that alone is reason for survey, invertebrates are also valuable habitat indicators.
 They can help assess whether an area of land is “good quality” or of low biodiversity value because they occupy every tiny permutation in a habitat (a niche).
 For each niche there can be species of invertebrate that are of conservation importance or there will be indicators of particular features such as deadwood, cut plant stems, partially inundated ground, mobile sands or complex mosaics of herb-rich grassland and bare ground.